ChristianCella/workcell_optimization/readme.md

-# Optimization of a robotic workcell 🤖🪛➡️
+# Layout optimization - ARTO project 🤖🪛➡️
 This repo allows to optimize a robotic ell, regardless of the robot, the position of the workpiece and the number of screws.
 An extended version to accoutn for general contact applications is under development.

 ---